Best Trading Platforms for Traders in Bangladesh

 Execution speed can impact profitability, especially during high volatility.
 Most platforms advertise millisecond-level speeds, but actual results vary.

-Exness and IC Markets consistently rank among the fastest brokers, thanks to their low latency infrastructure.
+IC Markets consistently rank among the fastest brokers, thanks to their low latency infrastructure.
 Brokers that offer servers close to Asia or Equinix data centers tend to perform better for Bangladeshi users.

 Avoid platforms that frequently freeze during high news volatility, as these delays can cause slippage or failed orders.